hudson-newey/2Lang/docs/compiler.md

 ## Pre-Processor Options

-- `-p`, `--preserve-intermediate` preserve the output produced by the pre-processor
+- `-p`, `--preserve-intermediate` preserve the output produced by the pre-processor (with macros expanded)
 - `--preserve-linked` Preserves the statically linked file (without macros expanded)

 ## Optimizer Options